swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 To compute anything we need to get some data into an appropriate model.
 Here we make extensive use of [Railway-oriented-programming](http://fsharpforfunandprofit.com/rop/), which enables us to streamline the error prone process of parsing data.

-Let’s look at a little example.
+Let's look at a little example.

 ```fsharp